 - Disfluencies lasting longer than 6 months.

 Getting professional help early on gives children the best chance for reducing stuttering.
-Talk to your pediatrician about it and he or she will be able to recommend a speech-language professional to assess and help your little one.
-In the meantime, the best approach is to ignore the stuttering when your kid talks.
-The less frustrated he becomes with talking, the better.
-So, don’t correct him or finish sentences for him.
-Be patient and listen to what he has to say.
-Demonstrate that you are accepting towards your little one and build self-esteem by praising other activities he does correctly around the house.
+Talk to your pediatrician about it and they will be able to recommend a speech-language professional to assess and help your little one.
+In the meantime, the best approach is to ignore the stuttering when your child talks.
+The less frustrated they become with talking, the better.
+So, don’t correct them or finish sentences for them.
+Be patient and listen to what they have to say.
+Demonstrate that you are accepting towards your little one and build self-esteem by praising other activities they do correctly around the house.